keplerproject/orbit/doc/us/example.md

 to fetch the corresponding post.
 Again, HTML rendering is factored out to another function, and this controller is cached.

+If no post with that id is found then the default controller for missing pages gets called, `blog.not_found` (`orbit.app` put it in the `blog` namespace).
+Orbit also calls this controller is it does not find a valid match for the path.
+Another default controller is `server_error`, called when any unprotected error happens in controller/view code.

 Archives and pages are similar in structure:

 <pre>